WillNilges/pano/DEVELOPING.md

 uv is an all-in-one Python environment manager.
 Our current configuration permits, but does not require, the use of uv.

+If you're not using uv, replace `uv run` with however you use your virtualenv, and the rest should stay the same.

 ## Run a Python shell in the project

 ```